[amazon_auto_links id="280537"]

 4.3.
 Dairy Foods

-Dairy foods such as cheese, yogurt, milk, and butter all have calcium which stops the absorption of antibiotics in the body.
-Therefore, even though yogurt is a probiotic food, still you should avoid eating yogurt with antibiotics since it contains some calcium.
+Dairy foods such as cheese, yogurt, milk, and butter all have calcium, which stops the absorption of antibiotics in the body.
+Therefore, even though yogurt is a probiotic food, you should still avoid eating yogurt with antibiotics since it contains some calcium.

 4.4.
 Multi-Vitamins